worldline/ios-training/src/docs/swift/README.md

 - When the compiler can infer it, you can omit the name of the enumeration when you use one of its values.
 - Switch statements support enumerations.
-- You can easily iterate over an enum values by using `: CaseIterable`.
+- You can easily iterate over an enum's values by using `: CaseIterable`.
 - You can associate values or provide a raw value to enumeration cases.
 Raw values can be implicitly assigned.
 - You can use another enumeration as associated value, this is called *recursive enumeration*.